Pengangkutan Penumpang Djakarta: History

 In 1991, Mercedes Benz OH 408s with completely built-up (CBU) body by Volgren and some completely knocked down (CKD) units with locally made bodies were purchased in preparation of the 1992 Non-Aligned Movement Summit.
-These buses were then operated by Perum PPD and Perum DAMRI as city buses in various cites throughout the country.
+These buses were then operated by Perum PPD and Perum DAMRI as city buses in various cities throughout the country.
 The national government also received some to be operated as staff buses.
 In 2004, Perum PPD added 55 former Japanese buses to the fleet of regular city buses.
 Previously, Perum PPD received 30 buses donated by the Government of Japan and did not encounter problems.
 Perum PPD regular city bus services thrive up to 2011.

 2011 starts a new era of public transportation in Jakarta.
 TransJakarta starts to open new routes, often overlapping Perum PPD regular routes.
 At this point, Perum PPD buses reach an age of 20 to 30 years without replacement, known as reckless buses and encounters many problems.
 In January 2011, the Jakarta Department of Transportation eradicates 15 bus route permits, including six Perum PPD routes.
 In 2013, Perum PPD did a transformation from regular city bus to Bus Rapid Transit (BRT).
 Perum PPD also did a transformation in the management in several aspects, namely financial, manpower and operational.
 By the end of 2016, all PPD city bus routes are either eradicated or deformed into a TransJakarta route (ex: PPD 213 into Corridor 5A, PPD 43 into Corridor 10, PPD 210 into Corridor 4A, etc).

+On 8 June 2023, Perum PPD was officially dissolved and merged with DAMRI, based on the Government Regulation (Peraturan Pemerintah or PP) No. 30/2023.
+The regulation was signed two days earlier.
+The merge was first proposed by the Minister of State-Owned Enterprises, Erick Thohir in December 2022.

 Operation

-Currently Perum PPD has a number of sub-divisions serving different services.
+Perum PPD had a number of sub-divisions serving different services, which are now controlled by Perum DAMRI.